KazamaMana/renpy_tech_demo/README.md

 # renpy_tech_demo
-A demostration of the styling, image manipulation and menu handling for ren'py 7.5
+A demostration of the styling, image manipulation (merge conflict test) and menu handling for ren'py 7.5